 SMS Spam is Virtually Non-Existent

-Another reason why customers prefer you reach out to them via text message, besides the fact that it's more convenient, is that their SMS inbox is not inundated by spam messages like their email inbox.
+Another reason why customers prefer you reach out to them via text message, besides the fact that it's more convenient, is because their SMS inbox is not inundated by spam messages like their email inbox.
 Smartphone users don't need a spam folder for their SMS messages because SMS spam is virtually non-existent.
 When users receive a text message, it is usually because they have signed up for it.

 Automate Customer Notifications